Being a freelancer comes with the responsibility of filing your taxes quarterly every April 15, June 15, September 15, and January 15.

 Keeping Detailed Records Is Important

-As an employee, you may not have paid much attention to keeping track of your expenses.
-Now that you’re running your own show, you’ll want to maintain detailed records of all your business expenses.
+As an employee, you may not have paid much attention to keeping track of your daily expenses.
+Now that you’re running your own show, however, you’ll want to maintain detailed records of all your business expenses.

-Retirement Savings As a Freelancer
+Retirement Savings as a Freelancer

 Now that you’re a freelancer, you probably don’t have access to your previous company’s 401(k) plan to sock away retirement dollars.
 However, depending on your business structure, you can contribute to one of several types of plans that include an Individual Retirement Account (IRA), SEP IRA, Simple IRA, and even a self-employed 401(k).